Member Leadership Programs

 Strong, skilled member leaders make AAUW more powerful, locally and globally.
 That’s why AAUW is building a comprehensive set of tools and trainings that will help member leaders be better advocates in their AAUW roles and beyond.

-Every two years, hundreds of women leaders from across the country gather for the AAUW National Convention.
-There, members meet up to exchange ideas and take advantage of dozens of workshops on leadership development, research, and the latest topics in women’s issues.
-See highlights from the 2013 convention and a preview of what’s to come in San Diego in 2015.
+Every two years, hundreds of leaders from across the country gather for the AAUW National Convention.
+There, members exchange ideas and take advantage of dozens of workshops on leadership development, research, and the latest topics in women’s issues.
+Mark your calendar for the 2017 AAUW National Convention, June 14–17 in Washington, D.C.